-However, the Raphael Hotel Wälderhaus is more than just a hotel; it makes you think.
+However, the Raphael Hotel Wälderhaus Hamburg is more than just a hotel; it makes you think.
 They want you to have a reaction whether negative or positive to the decor and the exposure to the ecological, sustainability theme.
 The science center really drives home the message of how man effects and affects nature and how there is a symbiotic relationship between man and nature in the city.

 If you want to just check-in and enjoy the decor you can but you can also really explore the hotel and its many educational displays.
 Either way, the smell is fantastic!

 The Raphael Hotel Wälderhaus is a great option in Hamburg if you are looking for a comfortable, nice, affordable hotel with great access to public transportation.
 Even though the hotel is located outside of downtown it really doesn’t feel like it because you are SO close to via train.
-Staying in downtown Hamburg can be expensive and The Raphael Hotel Wälderhaus is a nicely appointed, affordable alternative.
+Staying in downtown Hamburg is expensive and The Raphael Hotel Wälderhaus Hamburg is a nicely appointed, affordable alternative.